Cobb County School District: Former school and program list

+Happenings

 The original Clarkdale Elementary School was a Cobb County school that opened in the 1960s and closed on September 21, 2009, due to the massive flooding in Georgia that day, which submerged the school to the ceiling in the waters of nearby Noses Creek.
 Despite being built outside the 100-year flood plain, water rose ankle-deep on the grounds as the children were being evacuated.

 The school housed about 450 students.
-For three school years, these students attended Compton Elementary (K-2) and Austell Intermediate (3-5).
+For three school years, these students attended Compton Elementary (K-2) and Austell Intermediate (3–5).
 The new Clarkdale Elementary opened in mid-August 2012 near Cooper Middle School (although the Federal Emergency Management Agency declared the original site acceptable), while the previous building awaited demolition, a delay which the local neighborhood complained about.

 State funding (a bond for 20% of the cost of replacement) was vetoed by Governor Sonny Perdue on procedural grounds in early June 2010.
 Most of the remainder will be covered by insurance and leftover SPLOST funds.

 At least one other school has been demolished.
 The original Blackwell Elementary School in the Blackwells community was built in the 1920s on Canton Road (old Georgia 5), as the county's first consolidated school.
 The historic schoolhouse, and all of its later additions, were destroyed in summer 1997 and closed for a year while a new replacement was built on the same site, in an institutional style much like the plain architecture of an office park rather than a historic school.

 The original Mountain View Elementary was rebuilt farther down Sandy Plains Road; the original was demolished in 2018 for a new shopping center.
 Also located in a busy business district, Brumby Elementary on Powers Ferry Road was set to be replaced by a mixed-use development in 2020 with a Kroger superstore by 2022.
 Both Brumby and East Cobb Middle School opened new schools next to each other on Terrell Mill Road in August 2018, although local residents objected to the expected traffic and noise.
 The old East Cobb Middle School, located directly across Holt Road from Wheeler HS, will be home to a relocated Eastvalley Elementary School.